DevTedd/blueprintbi-consultancy/content/404/_index.md

 ---
-title: "Sorry something went wrong on our end"
+title: "Sorry something went wrong on our end.
+Lets restart the Mothership and get you beamed back up"
 ---